isomerpages/moe-meridiansec/_our-programmes/National Digital Literacy Programme (NDLP).md

 #### Why a Chromebook?

 A Chromebook is a computing device running Chrome OS as its operating system.
 The Chromebook is designed for use primarily while connected to the internet, with most of its applications and data residing online.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mSbZQNJwPuI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The Chromebook is chosen for the following reasons:

+1. Price: cost significantly lesser than the average laptop
+2. Security: Strong management and control access and content through Chromebook Management Console
+3. Weight: Chromebooks are lightweight, that are portable and easy to carry around
+4. Battery: long battery life
+5. Speed: Chromebooks can power up and be ready to use within seconds

+### Resources for Parents